 Drawing dead is a poker term that applies to many of life’s situations.
 It means that no matter how the remaining cards fall, you are unable to win the hand.
 You’re unable to come out on top.
 You’re unable to prevail.
 In other words—no matter what happens: “You Lose!”
 No two words are more devastating than hearing those two . . .

 I have played poker most of my life.
 First as a child challenging schoolmates and adults and family members.
 I played for fun with plastic chips having no value other than bragging rights.
-In my teens I played for cigarettes and gas and pocket change and clothing (females’ threads) whatever.
+In my teens, I played for cigarettes, gas, pocket change, and clothing (females’ threads).
 In the U.S. Army I played for serious cash on paydays.
 In 1976, a private’s top pay was $418.20.
 So, putting any of that into action was serious.
 As the days from the last payday widened, and soldiers’ dollars were depleted, push-ups became the betting currency (troops are known for insane behavior).

 After my honorable discharge, the poker games I played in became increasingly volatile for me.
 Mommy and Uncle Sam were no longer providing food and housing, and monies bet had dire consequences—win or lose.
 The winning dollars were easily spent and the losing dollars were hard to reclaim.
-That was especially true on an empty stomach.
+That was especially true while on a loosing streak with an empty stomach.
 I played poker consistently, if not constantly, until TV and Internet poker exploded in 2003 and ushered in a new age.
 An era when everyone dreamed of being the next big Moneymaker.

 That was a time when poker rooms were transformed into testosterone pits, full of grandiose behavior and braggadocio egos and ids.
 They remain so to this very day.
 My feelings on that reality are best summed up by quoting President Trump’s typical endings to his mean and manic tweets.
 His trite residual message seems apropos in this context, considering I yearn for the old, smoke-filled poker rooms of yesteryear which will never return: “It’s so sad!”